Poisonous Plants in Vermont

 Source: Plant Good Seed

-Stinging nettle grows in moist soil and commonly grows in stream banks, ditches and disturbed areas.
+Stinging nettle (Urtica dioica) is a perennial plant found in most of North America, including Vermont.
+It likes moist soil and commonly grows along stream banks, ditches and disturbed areas.

 • Height: 2 to 8 feet tall.